oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 In order to consider the influence of a change in ambient temperature or geothermal temperature on the exergetic efficiency, offdesign calculations are performed with different values of these parameters.
-The first step is to create data frames as shown below.
-The ambient temperature :code:`Tamb` is varied between 1°C and 20°C. The mean geothermal temperature :conde:`Tgeo` is varied between 11.5°C and 6.5°C.
+The first step is to create dataframes as shown below.
+The ambient temperature :code:`Tamb` is varied between 1°C and 20°C. The mean geothermal temperature :code:`Tgeo` is varied between 11.5°C and 6.5°C.
 Note that the geothermal temperature :code:`Tgeo` is given as a mean value of the feed an return flow temperatures, as described in the beginning of this